zhangvicto/scale-printer/readme.md

 # Current Progress
 - [x] Mechanical Design
-- [ ] Test Load Cells {80%}
+- [x] Test Load Cells
 - [x] Test Camera
-- [ ] Test Dimensional Measurement {50%}
+- [ ] Test Dimensional Measurement {80%}
-- [ ] PSO Implementation {80%}
+- [ ] PSO Implementation {90%}
 - [ ] Documentation {50%}

+## Additional Features
+- [ ] Web Server {5%}
-- [ ] Refinement
+- [ ] Refinement {5%}

 # Hardware
 ## Mechanical Design
 <img src="/image/v1.png" alt="v1" />
 The mechanical is designed around the Prusa MK3s, as it is a versatile printer that can be easily modified.
-Load cells and camera were mounted on the printer using 3D printed parts.
+Load cells and a camera were mounted on the printer using 3D printed parts.

 Load Cell Configuration:
 <img src="/image/load-cell.jpg" alt="image" />